How can we help you?

 Crowns and Bridges

-Patients may wish to discuss crowns or bridges with a dentist if you have teeth that are weakened, damaged or missing.
+Patients may wish to discuss crowns or bridges with a dentist if they have teeth that are weakened, damaged, or missing.
 These restorations can help maintain the function of your bite, greatly strengthen damaged teeth, and improve their aesthetic appearance.

 Common situations where crowns or bridges may be considered include: